Corporate Legal Services Tel (213) 739-8287 Fax (213) 480-7724 October 21, 2016

 A An open listing is one that by definition is non-exclusive where the seller agrees to compensate the listing broker only in the event she procures a buyer on the terms authorized by the listing, or accepted by the owner, before the property is otherwise sold either through another agent or by the owner directly and before the listing expires by its terms or is revoked.
 As already stated above, MLSs inCalifornia must accept open listings.

 A Under California law, an open listing is not required to specify any compensation to the cooperating broker, but may state that the compensation is to be negotiated between the cooperating broker and the owner.
+In the event an amount is communicated, however, listing broker would be ultimately responsible to satisfy the offer.

 A An open listing goes to the scope of agency while a limited service listing speaks to the scope of services that will be provided.
 For instance, a broker could have a limited service listing that is an exclusive right of representation, so open listings and limited service do not always go together.
 But, often when in a cooperating role in an open listing or limited service transaction, a cooperating broker will be working directly with the seller.